nhoizey/nicolas-hoizey.com/src/links/2021/01/08/adjust-font-size-with-css-custom-properties/index.md

   - name: "Romaric Pascal"
     twitter: "romaricpascal"
     site: "https://romaricpascal.is/"
-tags: [font, WebPerf, CSS, custom properties]
+tags: [font, performance, CSS, custom properties]
 ---

 I do love beautiful Web fonts, even if there are none on this site currently, so I plan to add at least one soon.
 I might use this nice solution.